 Your cooperation with the following policies will help us operate efficiently and continue to serve our students and community to the best of our ability.
-Please download a copy to refer to, and we look forward to making music with you!
+Please review the policies below, and we look forward to making music with you!

 As a contemporary music school, lessons at MCMA are designed around the interest of the student and their specific learning goals.
 Whether it’s rock, pop, classical, or folk, we believe students should play what they love and love what they play!
 We further support students’ creativity by encouraging students to compose their own songs, practice improvisation, and personalize every piece of music they study.
 We also believe music is one of the most universal languages, and we value the opportunity to teach all students how to speak and read that language.
 To that end, we weave the fundamentals of music -- theory, notation, and ear training -- into all of our offerings.
 This balance of fun and theory is at the heart of everything we do.

 MCMA offers three different options for music instruction: